msmichellegar/flickr/README.md

 * Images fetched from the Flickr API use a suffix to ensure the file is not too large, and this is dynamic for the grid and carousel components

 In the future, I'd be interested to explore server-side rendering as a way of optimising the application's performance.

+## Progressive Enhancement

+Styling is optimised across all devices, with a functional view at every screen width.
+I have achieved this with media queries that adjust styling at a certain point.
+Views have been tested in Chrome dev tools.

 ## Running this Project